Alekseiv25/Alekseiv25/README.md

 ### :man_technologist: About Me :
 I am a FrontEnd Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
-- I am studying to be a frontend programmer,
+- I am studying to be a frontend programmer
-- I have good knowledge in HTML5 & CSS3,
+- I have good knowledge in HTML5 & CSS3
-- I have experience using CSS preprocessors (LESS / Sass),
+- I have experience using CSS preprocessors (LESS / Sass)
 - I know how to work with GIT,
-- now I am studying javascript, react, typescript,
+- Now I am studying javascript, react, typescript

 ---